 Answer:

-c) Direct development refers to a form when a larval stage is absent in the development of the organism.
-In simple words, when the young ones resemble the adult, it is direct
+c) Direct development refers to a form in which a larval stage is absent in the development of the organism.
+In simple words, when the young ones resemble the adult, it is direct development.
+For example, mammals, reptiles, etc.

-f) Polyp is a cylindrical and sessile form like Hydra while the Medusa is a free-swimming umbrella-shaped like jellyfish.
+f) Polyp is a cylindrical and sessile form like Hydra, while the Medusa is a free-swimming umbrella-shaped jellyfish.

 Question:9